IlanFrumer/export-licenses/readme.md

 ## Export Licenses

-- export a list of licenses for npm packages
+- exports a list of licenses for npm packages
-- export a list of licenses for bower packages
+- exports a list of licenses for bower packages
 - supported outputs: cli table / json / csv

 #### Installation: